David Baltimore: Imanishi-Kari case

 Amid concerns raised by negative publicity in connection with the scandal, Baltimore resigned as president of Rockefeller University and rejoined the MIT Biology faculty.

 In July 1992, the US Attorney for the District of Maryland, who had been investigating the case, announced he would not bring criminal or civil charges against Imanishi-Kari.
-In October 1994, however, OSI's successor, the Office of Research Integrity (ORI; HHS) found Imanishi-Kari guilty on 19 counts of research misconduct, basing its conclusions largely on Secret Service analysis of laboratory notebooks, documents that these investigators had little experience or expert guidance in interpreting.
+In October 1994, however, OSI's successor, the Office of Research Integrity (ORI; HHS) found Imanishi-Kari guilty on 19 counts of research misconduct, basing its conclusions largely on Secret Service analysis of laboratory notebooks, relying on forensic analysis of the paperwork, data and ink, rather than the scientific experiments described within.

 An HHS appeals panel began meeting in June 1995 to review all charges in detail.
 In June 1996, the panel ruled that the ORI had failed to prove any of its 19 charges.
 After throwing out much of the documentary evidence gathered by the ORI, the panel dismissed all charges against Imanishi-Kari.
 As their final report stated, the HHS panel "found that much of what ORI presented was irrelevant, had limited probative value, was internally inconsistent, lacked reliability or foundation, was not credible or not corroborated, or was based on unwarranted assumptions."
 It did conclude that "The Cell paper as a whole is rife with errors of all sorts ... [including] some which, despite all these years and layers of review, have never previously been pointed out or corrected.
 Responsibility ... must be shared by all participants."
 Neither OSI nor ORI ever accused Baltimore of research misconduct.
 The reputations of Stewart and Feder, who had pushed for the investigation, were badly damaged.
 The pair were reassigned to other positions at NIH because they failed to maintain productivity in their roles as scientists and questions were raised about the legitimacy of their self-appointed inquiries into scientific integrity.